FrancesCoronel/personal-website-v3/_posts/2014-10-20-midterm-melodrama-data-structures-with-java.md

         shrunk so you want to use an array when you know your max upper limit
     -   ***TL; DR***
-        -   if you’re not sure how many values there will be in your data structure, then it’s better to not use an array and stick with a linked list (ergo, queues) because arrays always have a fixed size
+        -   if you're not sure how many values there will be in your data structure, then it's better to not use an array and stick with a linked list (ergo, queues) because arrays always have a fixed size
 -   *examples of stacks*